 Voice of Employees

-My assignment is to acquire necessary work practice and study in SQEI Management Unit of CGH, which is great assistance to conduct ISO 9001:2015 Certification process for CPW.
+My assignment is to acquire necessary work practice and study in SQEI & Corporate Risk Management Department of CGH, which is great assistance to conduct ISO 9001:2015 Certification process for CPW.

 I have learnt a lot about not only QMS but also OHSMS, EMS and ISMS in CGH.
 Although the organization size is big deference between CGH and CPW, I believe I will be able to apply my new knowledge & experiences acquired here.

 Even though my training is two months on-desk training, not on-job training, it is sure I will not be able to work actual activities without this training.

 After this training, I will be fully responsible for HQSE* activities in CPW and expect these all things learnt are reflected to work process in CPW denitely.

 So, please let me express my sincerest gratitude for giving me the opportunity to visit CGH for training.

 Thank you so much for all supports to CPW and me during my stay in Japan.

 The Chiyoda Group has the human resource development system to strengthen organization and management skills and to support individual professionalization.